sharife/goldenthread-v2/site/content/get-involved/casting/_index.md

 **Preparation**

-* If this is your first time auditioning for Golden Thread, please fill out [this form](https://docs.google.com/forms/d/e/1FAIpQLSdx6lDBdGfKoFoPp54FqDbyPyj1b3K2Z7FGv9qgaJ8p78PwJg/viewform) and submit a two-minute monologue via video that showcases your vocal, physical, and emotional range by January 27th, 2023.\
+* If this is your first time auditioning for Golden Thread, please fill out [this form](https://docs.google.com/forms/d/e/1FAIpQLSdx6lDBdGfKoFoPp54FqDbyPyj1b3K2Z7FGv9qgaJ8p78PwJg/viewform) and submit a two-minute monologue via video that showcases your vocal, physical, and emotional range by Saturday, December 31st, 2022, 11:59 PM, PT.
 * If you wish to submit for ReOrient, please select 2 to 3 sides from at least 2 plays to perform on the day of your audition.
 To access the sides please see [this google drive folder](https://drive.google.com/drive/folders/1cFUC0KT6vwc-9VnRLZQ5xz3xAHs5GlPI).
 * If you would like to read the full plays prior to auditioning, please email [auditions@goldenthread.org](auditions@goldenthread.org) to request the plays you are interested in.